 Advises foreign governments and fisheries associations on U.S. fishing laws and related environmental laws, as well as how the Law of the Sea agreement (UNCLOS), international fisheries agreements, and foreign laws regulate fishing and related activities on the high seas.

-Represents companies in civil antitrust cases in the United States, and advises clients on the application of U.S. antitrust laws to transportation and other industries.
+Represents clients in civil and criminal antitrust cases, including the application of U.S. antitrust laws to foreign companies in transportation and related industries.

 - Adjunct Professor of Law, American University School of International Service, 1995 (trade law)